-(2) Cost of financing includes swap interest rate spread.
+(2) Cost of financing includes swap interest rate spread

 We seek to deploy moderate leverage as part of our investment strategy.
 We generally finance our RMBS, including retained interests from our previous on-balance sheet securitizations, and commercial real estate assets through short- and long-term borrowings structured as repurchase agreements and advances from the Federal Home Loan Bank of Des Moines, or the FHLB.
 We also finance our MSR through revolving credit facilities.
 In addition, on January 19, 2017, we closed an underwritten public offering of \$287.5 million aggregate principal amount of convertible senior notes due 2022, which included \$37.5 million aggregate principal amount sold to the underwriter of the offering pursuant to an overallotment option.
 The notes are unsecured, pay interest semiannually at a rate of 6.25% per annum and are convertible at the option of the holder into shares of our common stock.
 The notes will mature in January 2022, unless earlier converted or repurchased in accordance with their terms.
 We do not have the right to redeem the notes prior to maturity, but may be required to repurchase the notes from holders under certain circumstances.
-The notes had an initial conversion rate of 100 shares of common stock per \$1,000 principal amount of the notes (equivalent to an initial conversion price of \$10.00 per share), which rate was subsequently adjusted during the three months ended March 31, 2017 to 100.1049 shares of common stock per \$1,000 principal amount of the notes pursuant to the supplemental indenture governing the notes.
+As of June 30, 2017, the notes had a conversion rate of 100.3065 shares of common stock per \$1,000 principal amount of the notes.
 The net proceeds from the offering were approximately \$282.2 million after deducting underwriting discounts and estimated offering expenses.
-The majority of these proceeds were used to help fund our MSR assets, which to date had largely been funded with cash.
+The majority of these proceeds were used to help fund our MSR assets, which previously had largely been funded with cash.